Torneo cibernetico

 A torneo cibernetico is a multi-man professional wrestling elimination match that was created and primarily used in Mexican lucha libre professional wrestling promotions, especially in Consejo Mundial de Lucha Libre (CMLL).
-The match format sees two teams of varying sizes face off against each other.
+A common format for tournament trophies and vacant championships, the match format sees two teams of varying sizes face off against each other.
 It uses standard lucha libre tag team rules with elimination occurring with a pinfall, submission, disqualification and count out and allows a wrestler to enter the match when their tag team partner exits the ring as well as when they tag out.
 A special 'batting' order system is sometimes used in which the wrestlers are given a specific order and may only tag in and out in this order.
 If two or more men from the same team remain, they must face each other to determine one individual winner.

+On the rare occasion, the match will be used for a Luchas de Apuestas.
+Called a revés (reverse) torneo cibernetico, scoring a fall eliminates the victor instead, until there are two luchadors left.
+At which point, it reverts to a standard singles match, with the loser relinquishing their mask or hair.

+In early 2026, CMLL adjusted the structure for most of their ciberneticos, seemingly in an attempt to emulate AEW's Casino Gauntlet match.
+Instead of establishing teams before the start of the match (traditionally via seeding battle royal), individual luchadors would simply begin fighting everyone else immediately upon entering the ring area.
+Once all competitors had entered however, a whistle would sound to mark the official start of the match, and the entrants would improvise the team-based batting system they're familiar with regardless.